omeatai/mern-project-auth-redux/README.md

 ## Introduction

-This is a modern mern Auth Redux Toolkit Application built with React, Node, Express and MongoDB by Ifeanyi Omeata.
+This is a modern mern Auth Redux Toolkit Application built with Bootstrap5, Node, Express and MongoDB by Ifeanyi Omeata.

 ## Development Tools/Stack